Who should buy the Air Jordan 2 Retro

 Originally released at $100 in November 1986, the Air Jordan 2 is the first Jordan shoe to not have the Swoosh.
 It also doesn’t have the Jumpman logo, which debuted on the Air Jordan 3.
 It had only the winged Air Jordan logo, which it shares with the Air Jordan 1.

 The Air Jordan 1 is released at only $65 while the AJ 2 reaches $100.
 Why such a huge price gap?
 The first Air Jordan was made in Asia.
 The Air Jordan 2, on the other hand, was made using premium and fine materials in Italy.
 Peter Moore and Bruce Kilgore designed the signature shoe, taking inspiration from the iconic Air Force 1.

 The performance shoes from the Jordan brand were available in both high- and low-top versions and in two colorways.
 The shoe model was first retroed in 1994.
-In the later years, the Air Jordan 2 Low was made available in women’s style and colorways.
+In the later years, the Air Jordan 2 Low was made available in women’s styles and colorways.
 Currently, the signature sneakers have more than 25 colorways.